 - A perception among others as having such an impairment (such as scars from a severe burn).

 11. Right to strike

-- Demand better working conditions or higher salaries
+- Demand better working conditions or higher salaries.

-- Engage in violent acts or threats
+- Engage in violent acts or threats.

-- Refusing to leave the workplace
+- Refuse to leave the workplace.

-1. Make sure you know what your rights are
+1. Make sure you know your rights

 2. Go through the appropriate channels

 Companies usually have protocols for filing complaints.
 These protocols can normally be found in employee handbooks.
 Read up on proper procedure and follow as needed.